roadapathy/mesa-kernel-build-guide/Step4-Mesa.md

   --prefix=/usr/local \
   --buildtype=release \
   -Db_lto=true \
-  -Dradeon=enabled \ # YOU NEED TO MODIFY BASE DON YOUR GPU -Damdgpu=enabled \ # YOU NEED TO MODIFY BASE DON YOUR GPU -Dintel=disabled \ # YOU NEED TO MODIFY BASE DON YOUR GPU -Dnouveau=disabled \ # YOU NEED TO MODIFY BASE DON YOUR GPU -Dvmwgfx=disabled \
+  -Dradeon=enabled \ # YOU NEED TO MODIFY BASED ON YOUR GPU -Damdgpu=enabled \ # YOU NEED TO MODIFY BASED ON YOUR GPU -Dintel=disabled \ # YOU NEED TO MODIFY BASED ON YOUR GPU -Dnouveau=disabled \ # YOU NEED TO MODIFY BASED ON YOUR GPU -Dvmwgfx=disabled \
   -Domap=disabled \
   -Dfreedreno=disabled \